Anushka-engg/DT-Business-Analyst/README.md

 This repository contains my completed tasks for the given assessment.
 The work is divided into **two deliverables**: PDF (Tasks 1 & 2) and Excel (Tasks 3 & 4).

----

-You’re right—thanks for the correction.
-Here’s a **clean, accurate README** that matches the exact brief and your file split (**Tasks 1–2 in PDF, Tasks 3–4 in Excel**).

 ## ✅ Part 1 — Prompt Engineering for Mass Personalization (in PDF)